asual/jquery-address/README.md

 ### 02/21/2010 - jQuery Address 1.2

 - New queryString, parameter and path setters.
-- New autoUpdate mode
+- New autoUpdate mode.
-- New Accordion sample
+- New Accordion sample.
+- Improved onhashchange support.
 - Switched to the Closure compiler.
 - Simple test suite.